 $('#login-form').modal();

 Including such libraries in a project will inevitably lead to the active use of lifecycle techniques and make the code more complex.
-This is why it's common to create so-called wrappers that hide all interaction with the DOM inside and expose the standard React interface, namely the props.
+It is why it's common to create so-called wrappers that hide all interaction with the DOM inside and expose the standard React interface, namely the props.
 One of these tasks is to resize the container.
 One solution is the react-resizable component.
 Take a look at how this component works:

 const Resizable = require('react-resizable').Resizable; // or,